 We have around 100 members, both men and women, from a range of ages and backgrounds.
 We attract new members every year, while some members have been singing with us for forty years or more.
 David Gibson, our music director, a dynamic and inspirational leader with a wealth of experience who has guided the choir to ever-higher standards, delivering memorable performances for our audiences.

-The choir was founded in 1914 by Alan Kirby, and soon became recognised as one of the best in the country, particularly for its performances of Elgar.
+The choir was founded in 1914 by Alan Kirby and its first performance, of Handel's Messiah, was held for the benefit of Belgian refugees at the start of WW1.
+It soon became recognised as one of the best choirs in the country, particularly for its performances of Elgar.
 Kirby conducted the Choir until his death in 1959 and under his baton it became strongly associated with some of the leading figures in British music, performing with many eminent conductors, orchestras and soloists.

 Kirby was succeeded by Myers Foggin and then in 1973 by James Gaddarn, who considerably developed the Choir's repertoire and versatility.
 His tenure included the commission and first performance of two major works - Heloise and Abelard by Dame Elizabeth Maconchy and Antonín Tučapský's Stabat Mater.
 David Gibson became music director in 1999 - only the fourth MD in the choir's history.